The Gunny Sack

 6 eggs in a pot of water

-The first method is simply to bring the water to a boil and then boiling the eggs until cooked.
+The first method is simply to bring the water to a boil and then boil the eggs until cooked.

-Put six large eggs in a medium size saucepan and add enough water until they are covered by about one inch of water.
+Put six large eggs in a medium-sized saucepan and add enough water until they are covered by about one inch of water.

 6 eggs in a pot of boiling water